jonluca/blog/interesting-snippets.md

 From [United States v.
 Google](https://stratechery.com/2020/united-states-v-google/)

 Unfortunately, too many antitrust-focused critiques of tech have missed this essential difference.
-I wrote about this mistake in Where Warren’s Wrong:
+I wrote about this mistake in Where Warren's Wrong:

-Perhaps it is best for Senator Warren’s argument that her article never does explain how these companies became so big, because the reason cuts at the core of her argument: Google, Facebook, Amazon, and Apple dominate because consumers like them.
+Perhaps it is best for Senator Warren's argument that her article never does explain how these companies became so big, because the reason cuts at the core of her argument: Google, Facebook, Amazon, and Apple dominate because consumers like them.
 Each of them leveraged technology to solve unique user needs, acquired users, then leveraged those users to attract suppliers onto their platforms by choice, which attracted more users, creating a virtuous cycle that I have christened Aggregation Theory.

 Aggregation Theory is the reason why all of these companies have escaped antitrust scrutiny to date in the U.S.: here antitrust law rests on the consumer welfare standard, and the entire reason why these companies succeed is because they deliver consumer benefit.